-Your credit report is the raw data behind your credit score.
-While your score is a single number, your credit report is a detailed document — sometimes 20-40 pages long — that records every credit account you've ever had, every payment you've made or missed, every inquiry from a lender, and much more.
+Your credit score is a number.
+Your credit report is the full story behind it.
+While your score summarizes everything into a single figure, your credit report is a detailed record — sometimes 20–40 pages — containing every credit account you've ever had, every payment you made or missed, every inquiry from a lender, and information used to evaluate your financial identity.

 The Three Credit Bureaus